laravel/docs/requests.md

 #### Disabling Input Normalization

-If you would like to disable this behavior for all requests, you may remove the two middleware from your application's middleware stack in your `bootstrap/app.php` file:
+If you would like to disable this behavior for all requests, you may remove the two middleware from your application's middleware stack by invoking the `$middleware->remove` method in your application's `bootstrap/app.php` file:

     use Illuminate\Foundation\Http\Middleware\ConvertEmptyStringsToNull;
     use Illuminate\Foundation\Http\Middleware\TrimStrings;